Arro Credit Card Review 2026: Fees, Limits, and Real User Experience

 Four profiles where it makes sense.

-You have fair credit (580 to 660) and want a no-deposit option to add a positive tradeline.
+You have fair credit (580 to 660) and want a no-deposit unsecured card to add a positive tradeline.

-You have been declined for a regular unsecured card and want a builder card without locking up cash.
+You have been declined for a prime unsecured card and want a fair-credit alternative without locking up cash.

 You want a single product to handle credit building rather than a builder loan + secured card combo.
 (If the loan-side option appeals more, our Arro Credit Builder review covers the tradeline product.)